 While many fans were eagerly awaiting to see where highly-coveted Brad Richards would sign on July 1st, over in Long Island a hopeful Russian was getting his chance to make a name for himself and turn over a new leaf…for good!

-Kirill Kabanov has been the focus of a lot of media attention since his name was floated around as a possible top 5 pick (perhaps as high as top 3) in the 2010 NHL Entry Draft.
+Kirill Kabanov has been the focus of much media attention since his name was floated around as a possible top 5 pick (perhaps as high as top 3) in the 2010 NHL Entry Draft.
 Over the past two seasons Kabanov’s career looked to be taking a turn for the worst.
-In 2009 the Moncton Wildcats selected Kirill 7th overall in the CHL Import Draft.
+In 2009, the Moncton Wildcats selected Kirill 7th overall in the CHL Import Draft.
 The KHL didn’t fancy Kabanov’s decision to come play in the CHL and took matters into their own hands, threatening to suspend Kabanov over an NHL clause.
-On top of that it only took a few games in Moncton before Kabanov went down with a wrist injury.
-When he came back he wouldn’t be returning to the same Moncton team that had been so accommodating.
-Kirill went from playing top line minutes to being shuffled to the 3rd line (something he wasn’t really accustomed to and didn’t think he was brought in for).
-From there he was loaned to the Russian National team, where he was kicked off prior to the U-18 championships, and went off on the country’s program at the combine stating, “CHL, AHL, NHL.
+On top of that, it took a handful of games in Moncton before Kabanov went down with a wrist injury.
+When he came back Kirill went from playing top line minutes to being shuffled to the 3rd line – something he wasn’t really accustomed to and didn’t think he was brought in for.
+From there he was loaned to the Russian National team, where he was kicked off prior to the U-18 championships and went off on the country’s program at the combine stating, “CHL, AHL, NHL.
 I don’t want to go back to Russia.”
 Kirill Kabanov fell under a lot of heat with media outlets claiming he was a “lazy player”, a “nutcase”, and “immature.”
-After returning to Moncton Kabanov did not get the vibe that he was wanted and his teammates, as well as coaches, didn’t seem to want him around.
-So the feeling was mutual.
-Amidst a disagreement between his father and his latest hockey agent (agents were giving up on Kabanov left and right), on October 27, 2010 Kirill was traded to the Lewiston Maineiacs.
+After returning to Moncton, Kabanov did not get the vibe that he was wanted and his teammates or coaches.
+Amidst a disagreement between his father and his latest hockey agent, on October 27, 2010 Kirill was traded to the Lewiston Maineiacs.

-His regular season statistics weren’t that of a highly skilled winger but as the playoffs started a new Kirill Kabanov was about to emerge.
-How fitting it was that Lewiston’s first opponent was Kabanov’s former team, the Moncton Wildcats.
-The first 3 games of the series Kabanov was held off the scoresheet and seemed to lose the chemistry with his linemates that brought him to this point, but in the 4th game Kirill was able to pot a goal and add two assists (one being on the OT winner) to put Lewiston ahead 3-1 in the series.
-This would be the start that the fans had been anticipating.
+His regular season statistics weren’t that of a highly skilled winger, but as the playoffs started a new Kirill Kabanov was about to emerge.
+It was quite fitting that Lewiston played Moncton in the first round of the playoffs.
+The first 3 games of the series Kabanov was held off the scoresheet, but in the 4th game Kirill was able to pot a goal and add two assists to put Lewiston ahead 3-1 in the series.
 Lewiston closed out Moncton in their next game and took care of the Montreal Juniors in six games before getting swept 4-0 by the eventual Memorial Cup champs, Saint John Sea Dogs.
-Kirill and his linemates: Etienne Brodeur, Pierre-Olivier Morin, and Michael Chaput became one of the most dominant junior combinations in the playoffs.
-Having posted points in 13 consecutive games in the playoffs Kabanov finished with 20 points (8 goals, 12 assists) and began to get the recognition that he had desired since he was drafted.
-The kid’s got game.
+Kirill and his linemates: Etienne Brodeur, Pierre-Olivier Morin, and Michael Chaput became one of the most dominant junior combinations in the QMJHL playoffs.
+Having posted points in 13 consecutive games in the playoffs Kabanov finished his playoff run with 20 points (8 goals, 12 assists) and began to get recognized.

 Just as he was coming off a great playoff run, Kirill’s bright future hit a speed bump.
-The Lewiston Maineiacs had heavy financial problems, backed up in debt, and didn’t seem to have a way out.
-The QMJHL layed down an ultimatum for the Maineiacs to sell Lewiston back to the league.
-Majority owner Mark Just did so and the QMJHL in return disbanded the team, holding a special draft where Kirill was picked to go to the Montreal Juniors.
-Kabanov had built a rapport with the fans of Lewiston, going to community events, signings, and interviews showing he finally felt apart of a team.
-Kirill had turned into an upstanding citizen on top of being a phenomenal hockey player that fans enjoyed watching.
+The Lewiston Maineiacs had heavy financial problems with no way out.
+Majority owner, Mark Just, sold the team back to the QMJHL and the team was disbanded.
+Kabanov had built a rapport with the fans of Lewiston, going to community events, signings, and interviews, showing he finally felt apart of a team.
+Kirill had turned into an upstanding citizen, as well as a phenomenal hockey player that fans enjoyed watching.
 It was extremely difficult for Kabanov to take it all in since he was just starting to fit in and was even nominated as a finalist for the Humanitarian Award while he was in the city.
 The team that took him under his wing and gave him a chance when no one else would was now breaking up and sending him on his way.
 Keep in mind all these things happened in a span of 2 years and the kid is only 18 years old.

-Shawn Reznik: Well first of, Kirill, I’d like to congratulate you on your signing.
+Shawn Reznik: Well first off, Kirill, I’d like to congratulate you on your signing.

 Kirill Kabanov: Thank you very much.
 I appreciate it.